santanusinha/dropwizard-db-sharding-bundle/README.md

 </dependency>
 ```
 # NOTE
-- Package and group id has changed from `io.dropwizard.sharding` to `io.appfrom.dropwizard.sharding` from 1.3.12-3.
+- Package and group id has changed from `io.dropwizard.sharding` to `io.appform.dropwizard.sharding` from 1.3.12-3.
 - static create* methods have been replaced with instance methods from 1.3.13-4